CARVANA CO. (NYSE: CVNA) SHARE - GuruFocus.com

 NEW YORK, Aug.
-04, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Carvana Co. (“Carvana” or the “Company”) (: CVNA) between May 6, 2020 and June 24, 2022, inclusive (the “Class Period”).
+08, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Carvana Co. (“Carvana” or the “Company”) (: CVNA) between May 6, 2020 and June 24, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the District of New Jersey and alleges violations of the Securities Exchange Act of 1934.

 Carvana purports to be, along with its subsidiaries, an e-commerce platform for buying and selling used cars in the United States.